seventt/seventt.github.io/_posts/2021-01-05-hyperparameter-optimization.markdown

 ---

 In machine learning, hyperparameters (like learning rate, batch size, dropout rate, the number of layers and so on) need to be chosen deliberately before starting the training process, which aims to get a model with the best performance.
-For different tasks sucn as regression and classification, there are different metrics to measure which combination of hyperparameters is desired and outperformed by cross-validation on the training set or evaluation on a held-out validation set.
+For different tasks such as regression and classification, there are different metrics to measure which combination of hyperparameters is desired and outperformed by cross-validation on the training set or evaluation on a held-out validation set.

 **Grid Search** is simply an exhaustive searching through a manually specified subset of the hyperparameter space.